 - the cost of travelling to and from appointments

-- in some cases the insurer choosing to pay for injury-related support services (like personal care and help around the home).
+- in some cases support services (like personal care and help around the home).

 Who can apply?

-Anyone injured in a motor vehicle accident covered by the NSW CTP scheme can apply.
+Anyone who is injured in a motor vehicle accident in NSW can apply.
 This includes:

 - drivers and passengers

 If the injury is a result of a motor accident that is also a work-related accident, you will also need to make a workers compensation claim.
 See claiming workers compensation for more information.

 You cannot claim these benefits if you are charged with a serious driving offence in connection with the accident, or were the at-fault driver of an uninsured vehicle.

 - To receive back pay from the date of the crash, the insurer needs to receive the claim within 28 days.
 You can still submit a claim up to three months after the crash, but it’s best to submit a claim as soon as possible.

 - You can still make a claim if you don't have all these details yet.
 Submit the application and the insurer will be in touch about any other information they need.